日常- nichijou, Arawi Keiichi

 A third black window appears.
 Then, a fourth.
 Then, a fifth.
 A sixth.
 A seventh.
 An eighth.
 A ninth.

-More and more black windows are opening faster and faster.
+More and more black windows open faster and faster.
 The entire screen is filling up with black windows.

 Mio stares incredulously at the monitor.